JT-aa/MediAI/README.md

 the frontend will be running locally on http://localhost:5173/

 ### Backend Setup
-create a schema called "mediai" in local mysql database replace the credentials in DATABASE_URL in main.py with your own do not enter the comments
+create a schema called "mediai" in local mysql database. replace the credentials in DATABASE_URL in main.py with your own. do not enter the comments.
 ```
 cd MediAI/backend